teoxoy/factorio-blueprint-editor/README.md

 _All badges are clickable!_

-A [Factorio](https://www.factorio.com) blueprint editor and renderer webapp
+A feature-rich [Factorio](https://www.factorio.com) Blueprint Editor.
+You can now edit your blueprints in the browser!

 ![Preview](./.github/preview.png)